Hidden-charm $uds\,c\bar c$ pentaquarks as flavor eigenstates in a constituent quark model: Results

 \subsection{Internal structure}

 To characterize the spatial structure of the pentaquarks that have been identified as possible candidates to be assigned to the $P_{cs}(4459)$ and $P_{cs}(4338)$ signals, we provide the mean interquark distances $\langle r_{ij} \rangle$ (in fm) in Tables~\ref{tab:rij2Ia} and~\ref{tab:rij2IIa}, respectively.
 We also give the same values for structures Ib and IIb for the sake of comparison.
 In the Ia and IIa cases, the mean distances reported indicate that both states are essentially compact: all separations lie in the range $\langle r_{ij}\rangle\sim 0.7$--$1.0$~fm, with no evidence for a large baryon--meson separation as expected in a loosely bound molecular configuration.
+Since both states have a different set of quantum numbers, this means that the DMC algorithm is not determined exclusively by the internal wavefunction, but takes into account the full correlations defined by the Hamiltonian.

 To go further in the characterization of the structures, we have compared those internal distances to those of the isolated mesons and baryons.
 Those are (in fm):